 What is Obstetric Fistula?

-One of the worst things that can happen to a woman is an obstetric fistula, an internal injury caused by an unrelieved obstructed labour during childbirth.
-A fistula is an internal injury in the form of a hole between the birth canal and the bladder and/or rectum.
-It leaves women leaking urine or faeces, and sometimes both.
+One of the worst things that can happen to a woman is an obstetric fistula, an internal injury caused by unrelieved obstructed labor during childbirth.
+A fistula is an internal injury in the form of a hole between the birth canal and the bladder and/or rectum, leading to leakage of urine or feces, or sometimes both.

-Tragically, 93% of women who suffer an obstetric fistula will give birth to a stillborn baby, often after an agonising obstructed labour that has lasted several days.
-It is estimated that around 31,000 women are still living with untreated fistula injuries in Ethiopia.
-A further 1,000 women suffer new fistula injuries every year, due to a lack of access to quality healthcare.
-These terrible injuries leave women trapped in a life of pain, shame and isolation.
+Tragically, 93% of women who suffer from obstetric fistula give birth to stillborn babies, often after agonizing obstructed labor lasting several days.
+It is estimated that around 31,000 women are still living with untreated fistula injuries in Ethiopia, with an additional 1,000 women suffering new fistula injuries each year due to a lack of access to quality healthcare.
+These injuries leave women trapped in a life of pain, shame, and isolation.

-Although the condition is almost entirely preventable, it is still a huge public health issue impacting many women around the world.
-At Hamlin Fistula Ethiopia we believe every woman should be able to deliver her baby safely and without harm.
+Although obstetric fistula is almost entirely preventable, it remains a significant public health issue affecting many women worldwide.
+At Hamlin Fistula Ethiopia, we believe every woman should be able to deliver her baby safely and without harm.

 What Causes Obstetric Fistula?

-Approximately 5% of all pregnant women globally will experience obstructed labour.
-However if emergency obstetric care is not readily available, this unrelieved obstructed labour can lead to an obstetric fistula injury.
-The main cause of obstetric fistula in Ethiopia is a lack of access to timely and quality maternal healthcare.
+Approximately 5% of all pregnant women globally will experience obstructed labor.
+However, if emergency obstetric care is not readily available, this can lead to an obstetric fistula injury.
+The primary cause of obstetric fistula in Ethiopia is a lack of access to timely and quality maternal healthcare.

-At Hamlin Fistula Ethiopia our team works to remove these barriers that prevent women from accessing care.
+At Hamlin Fistula Ethiopia, our team works to remove these barriers preventing women from accessing care.

 How is Obstetric Fistula Treated?

-The Hamlin network now has six dedicated fistula hospitals across Ethiopia to treat obstetric fistula injuries – the main hospital in Addis Ababa and regional fistula hospitals in Mekele, Yirgalem, Bahir Dar, Harar and Metu.
+The Hamlin network operates six dedicated fistula hospitals across Ethiopia – the main hospital in Addis Ababa and regional hospitals in Bahir Dar, Mekele, Yirgalem, Harar and Metu.

-Hamlin is globally renowned for its fistula treatment and surgeons from around the world visit and train at Hamlin hospitals to learn best practice fistula-repair surgery.
-Developed by Dr Catherine Hamlin, this pioneering surgical technique has been recognised by global leading organisations.
+Hamlin is globally renowned for its fistula treatment and surgeons from around the world visit to train in best practice fistula-repair surgery.
+Developed by Dr Catherine Hamlin, this pioneering technique is recognized by leading global organizations.

-In most cases obstetric fistula can be repaired with a single life-changing surgery, but for some women who have suffered for many years, their injuries will require more complex treatment.
+In most cases, obstetric fistulas can be repaired with a single life-changing surgery, but for some women who have suffered for years, more complex treatment may be necessary.

-At Hamlin Fistula Ethiopia, women receive life-changing treatment free of charge, thanks to a community of people around the world who are determined to eradicate fistula, forever.
+At Hamlin Fistula Ethiopia, women receive life-changing treatment free of charge, thanks to a global community dedicated to eradicating fistula.

 Click here to read more about Hamlin Fistula Ethiopia’s Treatment Program.